Hewlett Packard Enterprise Co at Raymond James Technology Invest

 Simon Matthew Leopold - Raymond James & Associates, Inc., Research Division - Research Analyst

+Andy, you're muted and video is out, but I think you wanted to just make a quick opening comment before we dive into the fireside chat.
+Andy, do you unmute?
+Here you go.

+Andrew Simanek - Hewlett Packard Enterprise Company - VP, Head of IR & Director

-Thanks, Simon.
-My name is Nancy Lee, Director of Investor Relations at HPE.
-Before we start, let me take a moment to read our disclosures.
-You will hear some forward-looking statements in today's discussion.
-They are based on risks and assumptions that are described in our annual report on Fo
+Sorry, yes, I think, they were holding me offline there, but thanks, Simon, appreciate it.
+So before we start, let me just take a quick moment to read our disclosures.
+So you'll hear some forward-looking statements in today's discussion.
+These are based on risks and assumptions that are described in our annual report on Form 10-K and our quarterly report on Form 10-Q.

 Hewlett Packard Enterprise Co at Raymond James Technology Investors Conference (Virtual) Transcript